bharat619/product-scalper/README.md

-# Bot to scalp product
+# Bot to scrape product

-This is is simple bot to scalp for any product from Amazon (as for now, will be planning to add for other e-commerce sites as well).
+This is is simple bot to scrape for any product from Amazon (as for now, will be planning to add for other e-commerce sites as well).
 This helped me to grab my Playstation 5 ❤️

 # Usage